-- ☐ With the seal housing tube now firmly secured into the bulkhead fitting, bend the tube so that it closely follows the profile of the differential.
-(Figs.13.,14., & 15.) - ☐ Check that the contour of the tube will not interfere with the bearing caps, the Air Locker, the ring gear or the axle housing.
-Ensure at least 8mm (5/16") clearance between the seal housing tube and the Air Locker.
+☐ With the seal housing tube now firmly secured into the bulkhead fitting, bend the tube so that it closely follows the profile of the differential.
+(Figs.15.,16.,17. & 18.)

+☐ Check that the contour of the tube will not allow the tube to come in contact with the bearing caps, the Air Locker, the ring gear, or any part of the inside of the axle housing.